Belarus–European Union border crisis: 2024

 In February 2024, a human skull of a person from the Middle East was found on the Stara Białowieża – Narewka road.
 On 14 March 2024, the body of a 32-year-old man from Pakistan was found in a forest near the town of Sorocza Nóżka.

 In the morning of 28 May, a migrant outside the border barrier stabbed a Polish soldier by the name of Mateusz Sitek, with a knife on a stick near the town of Dubicze Cerkiewne, Podlaskie Voivodeship.
 The seriously injured soldier was evacuated by a military ambulance and taken to hospital.
 The next day the Ministry of Interior and Administration decided to send additional forces to the border and recreate a 200-meter exclusion zone along the entire border with Belarus.
 The wounded soldier died in hospital 9 days later.
 The Polish foreign ministry demanded that Belarus identify the assailant and hand them over to Polish officials on 6 June.
 Belarus's border service stated that it would start an investigation to the incident if Poland gave them "concrete information" about the stabbing.

 In the following days, attacks by large groups of immigrants intensified.
 On 4 June, in another attack near Białowieża, Podlaskie Voivodeship, a Polish Border Guard officer was injured in the head and was taken to hospital.
 2 border guards were also slightly injured.

 On 10 June, it was reported that the Belarusian Border Guard had found the body of a Belarusian soldier with the rank of sergeant on the Augustów Canal, and it was reported that he had probably taken his own life.

 In October 2024, Donald Tusk said: "Every day we’re seeing 100, 150, even 200 attempts to cross the border illegally."

 On 28 November 2024, the body of a young Eritrean was found near the town of Lipszczany, the cause was hypothermia.

 2025

 In March 2025, Poland suspended the right to apply for asylum at the Belarus-Poland border, with the European Commission supporting Poland's move.

 In April 2025, after meeting with Pakistani Prime Minister Shehbaz Sharif in Minsk, Alexander Lukashenko announced a plan to open Belarus to 150,000 migrant workers from Pakistan.
 Lukashenko's migration plans have raised concerns in neighboring Poland.
+In December 2025, a hidden border tunnel was found through which over 180 illegal migrants crossed from Belarus to Poland.
+This was the fourth such tunnel discovered in 2025, representing a new front in Belarusian hybrid warfare tactics to smuggle migrants to the European Union.